mirror/boost/boost/libs/parameter/doc/reference.rst

    return type not being an exact match?

 **Returns**
+    A model of |KeywordDefaultExpression|_ that, when used to index an |ArgumentPack|_ which does not contain an appropriate parameter, gives the result of ``fn``.

+.. daniel:
-    An object that models |KeywordDefaultExpression|, that when used as an argument to ``ArgumentPack::operator[]`` which doesn't contain a parameter specified with ``Tag`` evaluates and returns ``fn()``.
+    An object that models |KeywordDefaultExpression|_, that when used as an argument to ``ArgumentPack::operator[]`` which doesn't contain a parameter specified with ``Tag`` evaluates and returns ``fn()``.